MicrosoftDocs/office-docs-powershell/teams/teams-ps/teams/Get-CsOnlineTelephoneNumberOrder.md

 SuccessPhoneNumbers {+99999980}
 ```

-This example returst the status of a successful upload or telephone number creation order for a Direct Routing phone number.
+This example returns the status of a successful upload or telephone number creation order for a Direct Routing phone number.

 ## PARAMETERS